andreassag/clystere/README.md

 ## Citations

-Please cite the pipeline and its dependencies (including BiG-SLiCE when used).
+Please cite the pipeline and its dependencies.
 See [CITATIONS.md](CITATIONS.md) for full references.

 ---